danczakre/RCSFA_CoreMS/README.md

 brew install mono
 ```

-4) Create new virtual environment by running the following commands in your terminal
+4) Create a new virtual environment by running the following commands in your terminal
    - One of the advantages of virtual environments is the control of software versions.
-By naming this environment after the date that you install (or the version of CoreMS you are using), you can always ensure you can go back to a known working and good version.
+By naming this environment after the date that you install or the version of CoreMS you are using, you can always ensure you can go back to a known working and good version.
 ```
 mamba update --all
 mamba create -n corems-3.1.0